Rakesh-Mourya-G/xen-orchestra/docs/purchase.md

 ## Upgrade your plan

-If you want to upgrade your active plan to a higher version of Xen Orchestra, you can do it from your **personal space**.
+If you want to upgrade your active plan to a higher version of CloudVisor, you can do it from your **personal space**.

 ### Step by step: